dan-sheehan/dan-sheehan/README.md

 ### [Defiance](https://github.com/dan-sheehan/defiance)
 A deterministic, source-backed system for exploring the 2017 SDSU baseball season.

-Historical sources are preserved, normalized, validated, and loaded into SQLite.
-Answers are backed by provenance, and the system fails explicitly when evidence is ambiguous or unavailable.

 ### [GTM First Touch](https://github.com/dan-sheehan/gtm-first-touch)
 A portable GTM workflow for taking one target account from fit assessment through research, first-touch outreach, and discovery preparation.

-The workflow is designed to run across AI assistants while keeping evidence, seller context, and human review explicit.

 ---